 C3A1.
 The scope mount appears to the the original Parker-Hale one for the C3A1. (via Twincamharley )

-The C3A1 had a removable magazine, bipod, C3 10 power Unertl scope and no iron sights.
+The C3A1 had a removable magazine, Parker-Hale bipod, C3 10-power Unertl scope and no iron sights.

 The Canadian C3 Sniper Scope originally used on the C3A1 sniper rifle is a 10 power Unertl which is the same as the U.S.M.C. version except that it is calibrated in Metric.
 After Unertl went out of business, USO made MST-100 scopes which are almost the same, though Canada is not know to have bought any.
 Some Canadian C3 sniper scopes ended up in U.S. Marine Corps service as when the War on Terror broke out, they “raided” Unertl’s facility and took every scope of this model, including those on-hand awaiting delivery to Canada.

 The C3A1 was used in combat in Afghanistan and remains in the system for training purposes.
 Some at least have been modified with Picatinny Rails and older telescopes from the Timberwolf have been moved to the C3A1.

 Parker-Hale went out of business about the time that they finished the contract for the C3A1 rifles and this made spare parts procurement a huge problem and was a major reason for looking for a replacement sniping system.